-The accounting equation is the base of “Double Entry Book Keeping System”.
-The equation indicates the relation between the means owned and resources owned by the business.
+The accounting equation is the base of the “Double Entry Book Keeping System.”
 The definition of accounting equation with the principle of “equality” duly finds its effect on the balance sheet with the “Asset Side” being a sum total of “Liabilities and Shareholder’s Equity.
-This is a clear indication of “two-fold effect” as in the double entry system stating that “For every debit, there is an equal amount of credit”.
-The accounting equation is the primary concept for a preparation of all financial statements based on journal entries.
+This is a clear indication of the “two-fold effect” as in the double-entry system stating that “For every debit, there is an equal amount of credit.”
+The accounting equation is the primary concept for preparing all financial statements based on journal entries.

 The accounting equation formula is expressed in the algebraic form as: